handsontable/handsontable/docs/9.0/guides/integrate-with-react/react-hot-reference.md

 ---
-title: 'Referencing the Handsontable instance with React'
+title: 'Referencing the Handsontable instance in React'
-metaTitle: 'Referencing the Handsontable instance with React - Guide - Handsontable Documentation'
+metaTitle: 'Referencing the Handsontable instance in React - Guide - Handsontable Documentation'
 permalink: /9.0/react-hot-reference
 canonicalUrl: /react-hot-reference
 ---

-# Referencing the Handsontable instance with React
+# Referencing the Handsontable instance in React

 ## Overview